D1CED/JWebmail/README.md

 so my <jannis@fehcom.de> goal is to bring it up to date.
 OMail was tied to qmail.
 JWebmail is not so tightly bound.

-## This includes:
+This includes:
 - Using a perl web framework and leave the deprecated CGI behind.
   You can still use it in a cgi setup if you like but you now have the option of plack/psgi and fcgi as well as the build in server hypnotoad.
-- Set up a MVC architecture instead of spaghetti.
+- Set up a MVC architecture instead of a single file.
 - Improve security by only running a small part of the model with elevated privileges.
 - Make sure it works well with sqmail and its authuser